Advanced Technology Intraocular Lens (IOL) Vision Enhancement Frequently Asked Questions

 - What makes advanced technology IOLs different from ordinary intraocular lenses?

-- Do advanced technology IOLs provide 20/20 vision for both reading and distance?
+- Do advanced technology IOLs provide 20/20 vision after cataract surgery for both reading and distance?

 - How do advanced technology IOLs affect middle vision for tasks such as working on the computer?
 How does it compare to trifocals?

 - How do advanced technology IOLs affect low-light vision?

 - Am I a good candidate for advanced technology IOL vision enhancement?

 - Will the doctor implant advanced technology IOLs in both eyes at the same time?

 - How long does cataract surgery last?
 Is it painful?

 - What is the likelihood of lens replacement surgery complications, and what might they be?

 - Will lens implant surgery cause glare, night driving problems, and light sensitivity?